 10. Siesta Key

-Siesta Key is just over two hours drive from Orlando and is actually made up of three beaches along a single (very long) stretch of sand.
+Siesta Key is just over two hours’ drive from Orlando and is actually made up of three beaches along a single (very long) stretch of sand.
 It’s just across the water from Sarasota.
+Siesta Key has some of the clearest water in Florida!

 Siesta Key Beach was ranked the #1 beach in America just last year, and with the natural beauty, it’s not hard to see why.
 It’s also a convenient beach, thanks to concession stands, lots of parking, a complimentary shuttle that goes around the island, and the nearby Siesta Key Village for shopping, restaurants, and other needs.
 They also have a really nice boardwalk too.